18 July, 2019 By: Byron Mathioudakis

 Most experts agree that the next decade will be when electric vehicles (EVs) hit critical mass on the global market.

-For fans frustrated with the general apathy about EVs here, Australia, at last, is getting in on the act with improvements coming to the EV infrastructure needed to make EVs more viable for drivers.
+For fans frustrated with the general apathy about electric cars here, Australia, at last, is getting in on the act with improvements coming to the EV infrastructure needed to make electric cars more viable for drivers.

 Multinational oil companies are finally set to fit fast charger outlets to petrol stations as they already do in many other countries, and EV infrastructure specialist Chargefox says in the future it will have 21 ultra-fast charging stations throughout Australia to enable long distance driving.